deeppavlov/DeepPavlov/README.md

 ### Dataset

-`Dataset` forms needed sets of data ('train', 'valid', 'test') and forms
+`Dataset` forms needed sets of data ('train', 'valid', 'test') and forms data batches.
+A concrete `Dataset` class should be registered and can be inherited from `deeppavlov.data.dataset_reader.Dataset` class. `deeppavlov.data.dataset_reader.Dataset` is not an abstract class and can be used as `Dataset` as well.

 ### Vocab
+`Vocab` is a trainable class, which forms and serialize vocabs.
+Vocabs index any data.
+ For example, tokens to indices and backwards, chars to indices, classes to indices, etc.
+ It can index X (features) and y (answers) types of data.
+A concrete `Vocab` class should be registered and can be inherited from `deeppavlov.data.vocab.DefaultVocabulary` class.
+ `deeppavlov.data.vocab.DefaultVocabulary` is not an abstrat class and can be used as `Vocab` as well.

 ### Model

+### Describe usage here (Training and Infering)
+### Describe Interfaces??
+Trainable, Inferable and derived model types

 ## Suggested models